graphcommerce-org/graphcommerce/docs/upgrading/graphcommerce-6-to-7.md

 staticClient.query({ query: LayoutDocument, fetchPolicy: 'cache-first' })
 ```

-## Use thew new `hygraphPageContent` function instead of DefaultPageQuery
+## Use the new `hygraphPageContent` function instead of DefaultPageQuery

 🟠 Only required if you've added custom pages